csc-training/2020-05-14-csc/index.md

 {% endcomment %}

 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  <strong>Requirements:</strong> All course participants are required to have a Haka account and password.
+If you do not have a Haka account, please contact the course staff.
+The workshop will take place in an IT classroom with computers available to each participant.
+The classroom computers will be pre-configured for the course.
+If they wish, participants may also bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}